 - Only one paper per delegate will be accepted at the IMC each year.
 If you submit more than one paper, we will ask you to choose which one paper you want to deliver at the Congress.

 - You must present your paper in person at the IMC.
 If you cannot attend the IMC, it is not possible to have your paper read on your behalf, or to give your paper remotely.
+This requirement is waived if the IMC for that year is being held remotely.

 - While we understand that some participants, particularly those who are new to the IMC, may wish to submit an individual paper proposal, we encourage individuals, especially frequent attendees, to submit, or contribute to, session proposals.